dragon-dune/dragon-dune/dragon-dune.md

 9. Players may form alliances, but there can still be only one winning player.
 Forming an alliance grants your ally an alliance power.
     Alliances can only be formed or broken during a Great Council after a Red Dragon.
-(This is a change from Dune, which allows to players to share a victory.)
+(This is a change from Dune, which allows two players to share a victory.)
 10. Players get one movement and one recruitment per round, unless another special effect allows it.